 - (a) A county executive committee described by subsection (b) of this section is subject to the requirements of Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee), except where those rules conflict with this subchapter.
-In the case of conflict, this subchapter prevails over Subchapter F of this chapter. - (b) A county executive committee that accepts political contributions or that makes political expenditures that, in the aggregate, exceed \$36,630 in a calendar year shall file: - (1) a campaign treasurer appointment with the commission no later than the 15th day after the date that amount is exceeded; and - (2) the reports required by Subchapter F of this chapter (relating to Reporting Requirements for a General-Purpose Committee).
-The first report filed must include all political contributions accepted and all political expenditures made before the county executive committee filed its campaign treasurer appointment.

-- (c) Contributions accepted from corporations and labor organizations under section 253.104 of the Election Code and reported under Subchapter H of this chapter (relating to Accepting and Reporting Contributions from Corporations and Labor Organizations) do not count against the \$36,630 thresholds described in subsection (b) of this section. - (d) A county executive committee that filed a campaign treasurer appointment may file a final report, which will notify the commission that the county executive committee does not intend to file future reports unless it exceeds one of the \$36,630 thresholds.
-The final report may be filed: - (1) beginning on January 1 and by the January 15 filing deadline if the committee has exceeded one of the \$36,630 thresholds in the previous calendar year; or - (2) at any time if the committee has not exceeded one of the \$36,630 thresholds in the calendar year.
+In the case of conflict, this subchapter prevails over Subchapter F of this chapter. - (b) A county executive committee that accepts political contributions or that makes political expenditures that, in the aggregate, exceed the amount specified in Tex.
+Elec.
+Code \$253.031(d)(1), as amended by Figure 1 in 1 TAC \$18.31 in a calendar year shall file: - (1) a campaign treasurer appointment with the commission no later than the 15th day after the date that amount is exceeded; and - (2) the reports required by Subchapter F of this chapter.
+The first report filed must include all political contributions accepted and all political expenditures made before the county executive committee filed its campaign treasurer appointment. - (c) Contributions accepted from corporations and labor organizations under section 253.104 of the Election Code and reported under Subchapter H of this chapter (relating to Accepting and Reporting Contributions from Corporations and Labor Organizations) do not count against the amount specified in Tex.
+Elec.
+Code §253.031(d)(1), as amended by Figure 1 in 1 TAC §18.31 thresholds described in subsection (b) of this section. - (d) A county executive committee that filed a campaign treasurer appointment may file a final report, which will notify the commission that the county executive committee does not intend to file future reports unless it exceeds one of the amount specified in Tex.
+Elec.
+Code §253.031(d)(1), as amended by Figure 1 in 1 TAC §18.31 thresholds.
+The final report may be filed: - (1) beginning on January 1 and by the January 15 filing deadline if the committee has exceeded one of the amounts specified in Tex.
+Elec.
+Code §253.031(d)(1), as amended by Figure 1 in 1 TAC §18.31 in the previous calendar year; or